picoruby/prk_firmware-wiki/BOOTSEL-mode-of-RP2040.md

 ## Description

-When you want to install a new uf2 file of PRK Firmware, make sure the mass storage drive is `RPI-RP2`, not `PRKFirmware`, which means RP2040 booted into BOOTSEL mode.
+When you want to install a new uf2 file of PRK Firmware, make sure the mass storage drive is `RPI-RP2`, not `PRK DRIVE`, which means RP2040 booted into BOOTSEL mode.

 There are three ways of rebooting RP2040 into BOOTSEL mode.